ijnji/FFTools_Mining/README.md

 FFTools_Mining
 ==============

-WIP - A non-teleporting mining bot for FFXIVARR.
+Work In Progress - A non-teleporting mining bot for FFXIVARR (v2014.09.11).